FredrikVullum/SteamConnectionInfo/README.md

 Add functionality to set your own keybindings for locking/unlocking and hiding/showing the overlay

 Add functionality to change overlay style and font

+Add functionality to filter players based on latency and/or country